Super Bowl LVI: Cincinnati Bengals

 This was their third Super Bowl appearance, following 1981's Super Bowl XVI and 1988's Super Bowl XXIII.
 After losing both, the Bengals saw little success and had not won a playoff game since the 1990 season, which was the longest active drought in the four major North American sports.

 Entering the 2021 season, the Bengals were considered unlikely to make the Super Bowl.
 They finished the previous three seasons at the bottom of the AFC North and had not made the playoffs since 2015.
 Cincinnati was also only two years removed from a league-worst 2–14 record during Taylor's first season.
-This finish granted the Bengals the first overall pick of the 2020 NFL Draft, which they used to select Heisman Trophy-winning quarterback Joe Burrow.
+This finish granted the Bengals the first overall pick of the 2020 NFL draft, which they used to select Heisman Trophy-winning quarterback Joe Burrow.
 Burrow posted strong numbers as a rookie, but won only two games before his season was cut short by a knee injury.
 In the following year's draft, Cincinnati used the fifth overall pick on wide receiver Ja'Marr Chase, who was Burrow's teammate at LSU.
 The team also drafted placekicker Evan McPherson in the fifth round.
 On defense, the Bengals signed free agent defensive end Trey Hendrickson, who was coming off a breakout season with the New Orleans Saints.
 Defensive tackles Larry Ogunjobi and B. J. Hill were also acquired through free agency and a trade with the New York Giants, respectively.

 The reunion of Burrow and Chase brought success to the Bengals, whose offense went from 29th in yards (5,116) and points scored (311) the previous season to 13th in yards (6,145) and eighth (tied with the Rams) in points scored (460).
-In his first full season, Burrow led the league in completion percentage (70.4) and average yards per attempt (8.9), despite also leading the league in sacks taken (51).
+In his first full season, Burrow led the league in completion percentage (70.4) and yards per attempt (8.9), despite also leading the league in sacks taken (51).
 He set the season franchise records for passing yards (4,611) and touchdowns (34), along with the franchise record for single-game passing yards (525), and was named Comeback Player of the Year.
 Chase was fourth in receiving yards (1,455) and third in receiving touchdowns (13), both of which led the AFC.
 The Offensive Rookie of the Year, his receiving yards were the most for a rookie in the Super Bowl era and he set the rookie record for receiving yards in a game (266).
-Complementing Chase was wide receiver Tee Higgins, who obtained 1,081 receiving yards, making the Bengals one of only five teams with two 1,000 yard-receivers.
+Complementing Chase was wide receiver Tee Higgins, who obtained 1,091 receiving yards, making the Bengals one of only five teams with two 1,000 yard-receivers.
 Wide receiver Tyler Boyd further bolstered the receiving corps with 828 receiving yards and 5 touchdowns.
 Tight end C. J. Uzomah, who missed most of the previous year with a torn Achilles, had a breakout season by setting career highs in receiving yards (493) and touchdowns (5).
 Pro Bowl running back Joe Mixon was third in the NFL in rushing yards (1,205) and fourth in rushing touchdowns (13), while also recording 314 receiving yards and 3 receiving touchdowns.